 Seattle, Chile, or Dublin?
 Fiji, Sydney, and Hong Kong?
 Even Tokyo.
 What do these places have in common?
 They're all places you can get to for a great deal using Alaska Airlines miles.

-In this guide, we’ll go over seven of the best ways to use Alaska miles.
-But first, let’s learn a bit about how the Alaska Mileage Plan works.
+Let's go over seven of the best ways to use Alaska miles.
+But first, let's learn a bit about how the Alaska Mileage Plan works.

 - The Basics of Alaska Mileage Plan

 The 7 Best Ways to Use Alaska Airlines Miles

 - Fly Cathay Pacific First or Business Class to Asia & Beyond

 - Fiji Airways Business Class to Fiji, Australia, or New Zealand

 - Fly Alaska Around the U.S & Canada